OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-01.md

 ## Mark 1:36

-Simon and his companions searched for him,
+Simon and his companions went looking for him,

 ## Mark 1:37